mazzini22/conversor-binary-decimal/README.md

 # conversor-binary-decimal
-A simple conversor from binary digits to decimal
+A simple conversor from binary (of 7 digits) to decimal number